Local elections 2022: key results so far

 Voters went to the polls on Thursday in 200 local authorities across Britain.

-Around a third of councils are declaring results overnight, with the rest – including all authorities in Scotland and Wales – later on Friday.
+Around a third of councils declared results overnight, with the rest – including all authorities in Scotland and Wales – coming later on Friday.

 Here are some of the key results so far: